• Skip to main content

 • Metropolo Classiq Shanghai Off Bund: An elegant mid-range hotel featuring spacious rooms with extras like soaker tubs built for your relaxation.
 The higher-end offerings include private balconies with spectacular views towards the Pudong skyline.

-• Hotel Indigo Shanghai On The Bund: A stunning 4.5-star boutique hotel with ultra-stylish rooms affixed with unique artwork and modern furnishings and decor with a Chinese twist.
-The hotel’s chic rooftop bar is one of the top places in the city to enjoy a cocktail to dramatic skyline views.
+• Hotel Indigo Shanghai On The Bund: A stunning boutique hotel with ultra-stylish rooms affixed with unique artwork and modern furnishings and decor with a Chinese twist.
+The hotel’s chic rooftop bar is one of the finest places in the city to enjoy a cocktail to dramatic skyline views.

-• Fairmont Peace Hotel On the Bund: A Shanghai accommodations classic, this illustrious 5-star, with a history dating back over 80 years, has played host to most celebrities than any other hotel in the city.
+• Fairmont Peace Hotel On the Bund: A Shanghai accommodations classic, this illustrious Bund hotel has a history dating back over 80 years and has played host to most celebrities than any other hotel in the city.
 Besides the elegant rooms, guests will be charmed by the hotel’s world-class amenities from its famous Jazz Bar to the soothing treatments at the Willow Stream Spa.

 Nanjing Road & People’s Square